Get in Touch

 • Properly shutting down the system

-• Controlling permissions for newly created files: umask
+• Controlling permissions for new files: using umask

 Midnight Commander (MC)